 How to make the recipe

 - Wash and soak rice for at least 30 mins.
-To speed up the process you can soak in slightly hot water for 10 mins and use the same water to cook the rice.
+To speed up the process you can soak in slightly hot water for 10 mins and drain the water.

 - Heat a pressure cooker or pot with oil.